brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - I tend to use the Smashing framework early on, as it's easy to hack
-- Show things that give value, but focus on what can be improved
+- Show things that give value, but focus on what can be improved.
 - One episode, where we added data from SonarQube.
 It showed a lot of tech debt.
 SonarQube had been running for over a year, but now that it was visualized an engineer took it upon himself to fix almost 200 hours of tech debt in a couple of days.
-- Dashboards can help us argue the case for spending resources on tech debt like this.
+- Dashboards can help us argue the case for spending resources on tech debt like this, but it can't measure performance, or skill.
-- But if it is used to measure intangible things like people performance it is detrimental.
-- This problem warrants it's own presentation
+- This problem warrants it's own presentation.
-- Suffice to say; What management sees, they will measure us on.
+- Suffice to say, that what they see they will measure.
 :::